DistributedCafe/DistributedCafeProject/docs/use_cases.md

 ## Use case of the orders management
 ![Use case of the orders management](resources/images/use%20case%20customer-employee.png)
 This use case represents the interaction between the employee actor and the customer actor.
-The first one can read the menu from the web app, can add items to the cart and can send the order.
+The first one can read the menu from the web app, must add items to the cart and can send the order.
 The order is received by the employee.
 He can read all the pending orders from the PC software and, when the order is completed or ready, he marks it.

 ## Use case of the manager modifying the menu
 ![Use case of the manager modifying the menu](resources/images/use%20case%20manager-menu.png)